1976 Chowchilla kidnapping: In popular culture

 American crooner Robert Goulet released a ballad about the incident in 1977, entitled "Ballad Of Chowchilla Ray".

+The investigative news program Hard Copy aired a two-part series in 1992 about the kidnapping.

 A two-hour made-for-television movie about the incident, titled They've Taken Our Children: The Chowchilla Kidnapping, aired on ABC on March 1, 1993.
 It stars Karl Malden as Ray, and Julie Harris as his wife.

 The kidnappings are featured in "Buried Alive", the seventh episode of Season 2 of Investigation Discovery's House of Horrors: Kidnapped.
 "Buried Alive" first aired on April 21, 2015, and is told from the point of view of Marshall, the oldest of the children, who was instrumental in their escape.

+48 Hours examines the abduction in the 2019 episode "Live to Tell: The Chowchilla Kidnapping", as well as the March 18, 2023, episode "Remembering the Chowchilla Kidnapping" (Season 36, Episode 20).

-Also in 2015, an episode of Inside Edition reunited some of the women who had been kidnapped as children.
+In 2022, an Inside Edition episode titled "1976 Chowchilla Kidnapping Survivors Share Their Stories" reunited some of the women who had been kidnapped as children.
 They gave their recollections of the abduction.
 The school bus, which is now stored in a Chowchilla farm warehouse, was shown as well.

-48 Hours examines the abduction in the 2019 episode "Live to Tell: The Chowchilla Kidnapping", as well as the March 18, 2023, episode "Remembering the Chowchilla Kidnapping" (Season 36, Episode 20).

 On December 3, 2023, CNN aired a documentary on the kidnapping, simply titled Chowchilla.

+The 1978 In Search Of episode "Hypnosis" briefly outlines the start of this kidnapping.